armada-ths/ais/docs/README.md

 You can choose to use a copy of the production database for your local development.
 Create a directory called `ais-developer-database.sql` in the root directory, and add the production database copy `init.sql` to it.

+#### Prepare static files

+Run `npm install && npm build` in the root folder to create the static files for e.g. the banquett and events systems.

 #### Run the server

 The server will run in a `docker compose` instance.
 To start the server, run the following command: